 1 26.1 The term "full inclusion student" refers to a student with a moderate to severe disability whose 2 IEP identifies that the student will be placed in a regular education.
 The District must offer in- 3 service training to regular classroom teachers, prior to receiving a full inclusion student 4 presenting special needs unfamiliar to the teacher.
 This training shall occur prior to the 5 student being placed into the classroom to the extent practicable.
 Upon the request of either 6 the regular classroom teacher, special education teacher, or the site administrator additional 7 assistance and/or training must be offered to the extent appropriate and practicable.
 8 26.2 The District shall notify the receiving school of a full inclusion student as far in advance as 9 possible.
 10 26.3 The District and the Association shall jointly monitor caseloads to insure reasonable equity.
 11 26.4 Every effort shall be made to ensure reasonable equity of case load among unit members with 12 comparable assignments.
-13 26.5 The District will make every effort to take advantage of, and maximize Federal and State 14 funding for, Special Education programs within the structural constraints of the program.
-15 26.6 For the purposes of the voluntary and involuntary reassignment of Special Education teachers 16 to another Special Education position, Article 26.7 shall apply in lieu of Article 14.
-17 (a) Voluntary reassignments 18 (1) Special Education teachers may request a voluntary change of work location 19 and/or assignment for an upcoming school year by submitting such a request, 20 in writing, to the Human Resources Division prior to March 1 of any school 21 year.
-Special Education teachers may include written information in support 22 of their qualifications for their requested reassignment.
-Such requests for a 23 voluntary reassignment shall remain in effect until the first day of school at 24 the bargaining unit member's current school site.
-25 (2) The Special Education Department will post, on its website, a twice monthly 26 updated listing of all positions currently available for reassignment, beginning 27 March 15 of each school year and continuing through the first day of school 28 for the position(s) listed.
-1
+13 26.5 The District shall staff positions for Resource Specialists as full-time equivalent positions 14 first.
+If a split full-time equivalent position is needed, a Resource Specialist shall not be 15 assigned to more than two (2) sites.
+16 26.6 For the purposes of the voluntary and involuntary reassignment of Special Education teachers 17 to another Special Education position, Article 26.7 shall apply in lieu of Article 14.
+18 (a) Voluntary reassignments 19 (1) Special Education teachers may request a voluntary change of work location 20 and/or assignment for an upcoming school year by submitting such a request, 21 in writing, to the Human Resources Division prior to March 1 of any school 22 year.
+Special Education teachers may include written information in support 23 of their qualifications for their requested reassignment.
+Such requests for a 24 voluntary reassignment shall remain in effect until the first day of school at 25 the bargaining unit member's current school site.
+26 (2) The Special Education Department will post, on its website, a twice monthly 27 updated listing of all positions currently available for reassignment, beginning 28 March 15 of each school year and continuing through the first day of school 29 for the position(s) listed.